Europe reaches a deal on the world's first comprehensive AI rules

 Europe reaches a deal on the world’s first comprehensive AI rules

-LONDON (AP) — European Union negotiators clinched a deal Friday on the world’s first comprehensive artificial intelligence rules, paving the way for legal oversight of technology used in popular generative AI services like ChatGPT that has promised to transform everyday life and spurred warnings of existential dangers to humanity.
+LONDON (AP) — European Union negotiators clinched a deal Friday on the world’s first comprehensive artificial intelligence rules, paving the way for legal oversight of AI technology that has promised to transform everyday life and spurred warnings of existential dangers to humanity.

-It came after marathon closed-door talks this week, with one session lasting 22 hours before a second round kicked off Friday morning.
+The result came after marathon closed-door talks this week, with the initial session lasting 22 hours before a second round kicked off Friday morning.

-Officials provided scant details on what exactly will make it into the eventual law, which wouldn’t take effect until 2025 at the earliest.
-They were under the gun to secure a political victory for the flagship legislation but were expected to leave the door open to further talks to work out the fine print, likely to bring more backroom lobbying.
+Officials were under the gun to secure a political victory for the flagship legislation.
+Civil society groups, however, gave it a cool reception as they wait for technical details that will need to be ironed out in the coming weeks.
+They said the deal didn’t go far enough in protecting people from harm caused by AI systems.

+“Today’s political deal marks the beginning of important and necessary technical work on crucial details of the AI Act, which are still missing,” said Daniel Friedlaender, head of the European office of the Computer and Communications Industry Association, a tech industry lobby group.

 The EU took an early lead in the global race to draw up AI guardrails when it unveiled the first draft of its rulebook in 2021.
 The recent boom in generative AI, however, sent European officials scrambling to update a proposal poised to serve as a blueprint for the world.

-The European Parliament will still need to vote on it early next year, but with the deal done that’s a formality, Brando Benifei told The Associated Press late Friday.
+The European Parliament will still need to vote on the act early next year, but with the deal done that’s a formality, Brando Benifei, an Italian lawmaker co-leading the body’s negotiating efforts, told The Associated Press late Friday.

-“It’s very very good,” he said by text after being asked if it included everything he wanted.
+“It’s very very good,” he said by text message after being asked if it included everything he wanted.
 “Obviously we had to accept some compromises but overall very good.”
+The eventual law wouldn’t fully take effect until 2025 at the earliest, and threatens stiff financial penalties for violations of up to 35 million euros ($38 million) or 7% of a company’s global turnover.

 Generative AI systems like OpenAI’s ChatGPT have exploded into the world’s consciousness, dazzling users with the ability to produce human-like text, photos and songs but raising fears about the risks the rapidly developing technology poses to jobs, privacy and copyright protection and even human life itself.